Code-Institute-Submissions/MSP-7/README.md

 ![jshintvalidator]()

-All links will be manually accessed to ensure that the correct page opens in a new tab.

-All pages will be visually inspected to ensure all logos have loaded
+All elements will be visually inspected to ensure all information has been correctly populated and loaded

 Once the site has been deployed the sites loading/performance will be tested to ensure there are no undue delays for the User